Ssatyamsingh2/Ssatyamsingh2/README.md

-I’m a developer, dreamer, and doer- on a journey to transform imagination into innovation.
+I’m a developer, dreamer, and doer-on a journey... to transform imagination into innovation.
 My code is my canvas, and every project is a brushstroke in the masterpiece of my career.

 ---